Top 8 Small Business Saturday Ideas to Stand Out from the Crowd

 Does your small business have a functioning website?
 Put that to use this Small Business Saturday.

-- Make your website mobile-friendly.
-If your customers cannot make it to the shop for making purchases, they can easily do so by visiting your website and ordering off from there.
+- Ensure that your website is mobile-friendly.
+If your customers cannot make it to the shop for making purchases, they can easily do so by visiting your website and ordering from there.

 - Make sure the business information provided on your website is up to date.
 Operating hours, directions to visit your shop, services, service prices, and everything in between need to be updated.